Yanks’ Hicks could return from elbow injury to start in ALCS

 “I remember Stevie Donohue calling me and saying, ‘He actually looks pretty good.
 What do you want to do with this?” general manager Brian Cashman recalled.
 “I said, well, if he’s up for it, let’s get him back to Tampa and see where it takes us.”

-Hicks returned to the Yankees’ minor league complex in late September and now he may be restored to the active roster for the AL Championship Series, which starts Saturday.
+Hicks returned to the Yankees’ minor league complex in late September and now he may be restored to the active roster for the AL Championship Series against Houston, which starts Saturday.
 He worked out at Yankee Stadium with his teammates on Thursday, hoping to persuade manager Aaron Boone, the coaches and front office he was ready.

 “We’re going to get our eyes on you, run you through the car, and you need to be get mentally prepared for being healthy but not active, being healthy and a bench player or being healthy and a starter,” Cashman told him.